i-am-mandar/neocortexapi/source/Samples/MultisequenceLearning/documentation/project.md

 Key created from the song in a playlist holds significance important for learning the sequence.
 So each playlist is given a unique name and each song hold a unique entry in `Database`.
 The key is created by as `{Playlist.Name}-{Song1}-{Song2}-{Song3}-{Song4} and so on` adding the song at end of key and learn with a SDR of a last song in the key.

-Once the learing part is done, a song is selected at random from a random playlist and prediction is executed.
+Once the learning part is done, a song is selected at random from a random playlist and prediction is executed.
 On the result of the prediction, the key is mapped back after looking in `Database` and songs are displayed.

 ### Improvement